chonwil/autobot/README.md

-# Autobot: Automotive RAG application
+# 🚗🤖 Autobot: An automotive RAG application

 Autobot is a RAG (Retrieval Augmented Generation) appliaction used to obtain insights about cars and the Uruguayan car market.
 I built autobot as a personal learning project, as it can be used to test multiple approaches to data processing, extraction and interaction using generative AI techniques.